Extended Learning, Assessment & Reporting and Rewards

 However, our main way to report is through our parental intranet; this gives parents an up to date, live report.

 Statutory assessment information is available to parents throughout the year via BVC Parental Remote Access.
-Through this system, we offer a dynamic live output of current levels/anticipated grades against targets in each subject.
-This facility also gives the opportunity for parents and carers to contact subject or form teachers directly and to monitor all key data regarding their sons/daughters.
+Through this system, we offer a dynamic live output of current attainment/anticipated grades against targets in each subject.
+This facility also gives the opportunity for parents and carers to contact subject or form teachers directly and to monitor all key data regarding their child.

 House System & Rewards